 The online registration system will not allow you to register for a session that is full.
 You can select another session or contact our office for information about the wait list.

 To place your child on a wait list, please contact our office.
 If a space becomes available, we will contact you to confirm your continued interest in the space.

 How does the camp program differ for the various age groups?

 The majority of our camp activities are available to all of our campers.
 Some exceptions: the high ropes course (entering 5th grade and above); day trips (entering 8th grade and above); and water skiing or wakeboarding (entering 5th grade and above).
 All campers participate in Power Boat activities (i.e. tubing or knee boarding) but the youngest campers usually do not try water skiing or wakeboarding.
 Please call our office for more information.

 Can my child choose his own schedule?

 We are a group-centered camp.
-Our campers are placed into cabin groups according to the grade they are entering in the fall, and are scheduled to do activities as a cabin group.
+Our campers are placed into cabin groups according to their grade, and are scheduled to do activities as a cabin group.
 During a two-week program, Wednesday through Saturday of the second week is set aside for badgework, where campers can choose the activities they want to spend more time in.

 Does my child have to participate in all of the activities?